 Of course, you CAN grow a pecan tree from pecan nut.
 That’s how commercial growers get their rootstocks, and it’s also how new and different pecan varieties are discovered.

 Not only that, the fun and educational experience of growing a tree from a seed cannot be denied.
-Starting with a seed will take considerably longer to get a mature, bearing pecan tree, though.
+Starting from seed will take considerably longer to get a mature, bearing pecan tree, though.

 Pecan nuts would ordinarily fall to the ground in autumn and get buried by natural processes such as liter-fall or rodents.
 The seed would then lie dormant through the winter (a process called stratification), and germinate the following spring.